-The Authentication Cache caches the credentials of a successful authentication and allows to use the same credentials - also with an OTP value - for the specified amount of time.
+The Authentication Cache caches the credentials of a successful authentication and allows to use the same credentials - also with an OTP value - for the specified amount of time and optionally for a specified number of authentications.

-The time to cache the credentials can be specified like "4h", "5m", "2d" (hours, minutes days) or "4h/5m".
-The notation 4h/5m means, that credentials are cached for 4 hours, but only may be used again, if every 5 minutes the authentication occurs.
+The time to cache the credentials can be specified like "4h", "5m", "2d", "3s" (hours, minutes, days, seconds).
+The number of allowed authentications can be specified as a whole number, greater than zero.

+The notation "4h/5m" means, that credentials are cached for 4 hours, but may only be used again, if every 5 minutes the authentication occurs.
 If the authentication with the same credentials would not occur within 5 minutes, the credentials can not be used anymore.